PhoenixGames-Phoenix/ScriptDeck-server/README.md

 ## WIP

 This Project is still Work In Progess.
-Both the desktop and mobile app are not yet finished and are not available for installation.
+The desktop app is not completely finished, while the mobile app doesn't exist yet.
+Stable builds can be found [here](https://github.com/PhoenixGames-Phoenix/ScriptDeck/releases/latest).
 You can help out by opening pull requests, reporting bugs using issues or sending suggestions on my [discord server](https://discord.gg/gTwuaHW)

 ## Development Setup (desktop-app)